-The returns to random wagering depend on 1) mispricing in the parimutuel odds, as shown in Figure 3b, and 2) the distribution of those odds.
+&lt;sup>26The returns to random wagering depend on 1) mispricing in the parimutuel odds, as shown in Figure 3a, and 2) the distribution of those odds.
 For instance, a track with more longshots will have lower mean returns than a track with fewer longshots, even if longshots at both tracks are overbet to the same degree.
-To isolate the relationship between odds and returns, we re-weight observations such that the weighted distribution of win odds at each track converges to the distribution of win odds across all tracks.24 Let μ't denote the weighted mean returns at track t, which we calculate by taking a weighted average of observed returns in the win pool.
-Hence, μ't measures expected returns when sampling horses according to the pooled distribution of odds, rather than uniformly at random.
-As with μ_t , $\mu't = 1 - \sigma$ when prices are efficient, and $\mu't < 1 - \sigma$ when longshots yield lower returns than favorites.
-Figure 4a shows weighted mean returns by track, normalized by $1 - \sigma_t$.
+To isolate the relationship between odds and returns, we re-weight observations such that the weighted distribution of win odds at each track converges to the distribution of win odds across all tracks.
+For each track, we find weights, one for each observation and summing to 1, that minimizes the Kolmogorov-Smirnov test statistic i.e., the maximal deviation-between the CDF of the weighted distribution of parimutuel odds and the CDF of the (unweighted) pooled distribution across a grid of (log) evenly spaced points.
+Without weighting, the KS statistic varies between 1.8pp and 7.8pp across tracks with a mean of 4.3pp.
+With optimal weights, it ranges from 0.1pp to 0.9pp, with a mean of 0.4pp.
+Let $\mu't$ denote the weighted mean returns at track t, which we calculate by taking a weighted average of observed returns in the win pool.
+Hence, $\mu't$ measures expected returns when sampling horses according to the pooled distribution of odds, rather than uniformly at random.
+As with $\mu_t$ , $\mu't = 1 - \sigma$ when prices are efficient, and $\mu't < 1 - \sigma$ when longshots yield lower returns than favorites.
+Figure A1a in Appendix A shows weighted mean returns by track, normalized by $1-\sigma_t$ .
 Across tracks, weighted mean returns correlate with mean returns at 0.93.
 Again, variation across tracks is statistically significant (p < .001).